Opinion: Why I feel the need to bring my Hinduism to the streets

 In our satsangh with Desi Rainbow Parents & Allies, an organisation for parents and families of LGBTQ+ children, the queer and trans community members present said that this was the first time they had felt whole in a Hindu space.

-The other is Hindus for Human Rights, who I am representing here today.
+The other is Hindus for Human Rights, whom I am representing here today.
 Hindus for Hindus Rights adds an anti-caste, anti-Hindutva Hindu voice to all the urgent advocacy for human rights and religious freedom in India; and also in the Indian diaspora.
 Our religious identity has given us legitimacy to be part of the interfaith forums and faith-based advocacy platforms that have, until now, been monopolised by Hindutva-aligned organisations.

 Both organisations are the only Hindu organisations who participated in interfaith protests at the US-Mexico border during Trump’s presidency; or are members of Rev William Barber’s Poor People’s Campaign.